Highway-Kebabbery/Job-Scraper/README.md

 4. Install FX File Explorer from the <u>Google Play store</u> ([for reference](https://play.google.com/store/apps/details?id=nextapp.fx)).
 5. Navigate to `Settings > Apps > Termux` and allow Termux to send notifications.
 Do the same for Termux:API.
 6. Navigate to `Settings > Apps > Termux`, check Termux for battery-related settings, and set them to "unrestricted" or otherwise to not be optimized for battery life.
 Do the same for Termux:API.
+7. Navigate to `Settings > Apps > Termux > Draw over other apps` and allow permission, otherwise `--action termux-open-url` won't open webpages from the notification.
-7. Navigate to `Settings > Apps > three-dot menu > Special Access > All files access > FX` and enable access.
+8. Navigate to `Settings > Apps > three-dot menu > Special Access > All files access > FX` and enable access.
-8. In `Settings > Battery`, check `Background usage limits > Never auto sleeping apps` for any Termux related apps.
+9. In `Settings > Battery`, check `Background usage limits > Never auto sleeping apps` for any Termux related apps.
     * As of Android 14, turning off battery optimization removes them from this list, but it is best practice to ensure absolutely no battery optimization happens for these apps.

 #### Configure FX File Explorer: